makerdao/mips/MIP45/mip45.md

 `chip = 0.02 * WAD` is 2%.

 #### `Clipper` -- **cusp** [ray]
-Percentage drop before auction reset.
-Together with the `tail`, they are the two variables that determine that an auction needs to be reset (whichever triggers first).
+Percentage price drop that can occur before an auction must be reset.
+Together with `tail`, this parameter determines when an auction needs to be reset.
 E.g. if the initial price of an auction (`top`) is set to 1,200 and `cusp = 0.6 * RAY` (60% of the starting price), then the auction will need to be reset when reaching just below the price of 720.

 #### `Clipper` -- **dog** [address]